I designed, prototyped, and developed the new YoTaxi app

 Accesibility

-To prioritize accessibility, YoTaxi includes language toggle options to support users from different regions,
+To prioritize accessibility, YoTaxi includes language toggle options to

 as well as light and dark modes for visual comfort.
 The interface features prominent headers and alt text for